ksu-cs-textbooks/cis526/content/03-asynchronous-js/05-web-workers.md

 The web workers we've discussed up to this point are basic _dedicated workers_.
 There are also several other kinds of specialized web workers:

 * Shared workers are shared between several scripts, possibly even running in different `<iframe>` elements.
 These are more complex than a dedicated worker and communicate via ports.
 See MDN's [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) article for information.
 * Service workers act as proxy servers between the server and the web app, for the purpose of allowing web apps to be used offline.
-We'll discuss these later in the semester, but you can read up on them in hte mdn [ServiceWorker](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker_API) article.
+We'll discuss these later in the semester, but you can read up on them in the mdn [ServiceWorker](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker_API) article.
 * Audio workers allow for direct scripting of audio processing within a web worker context.
 See the mdn [AudioWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API#Audio_Workers) article for details.